y-sood/kaggle/README.md

 5.)
 Diagnosis

 Tasks to do :
-1) Drop fileds Embarked, Name, Ticket (Parch,Sibsp yet to decide if we have to drop these)
+1) Drop fileds Embarked, Name, Ticket, Cabin (Parch,Sibsp yet to decide if we have to drop these)
 2) Determine if cabin contibutes significantly to survival by calcualting the percentage of people survived from each cabin